 How to Restore the pH Balance in Your Mouth

-If you have questions about how to maintain proper pH balance in your mouth, call our office for a consultation.
+If you have questions about how to maintain proper pH balance in your mouth, call our office at (346) 250-3575 today!
 We can provide dietary suggestions and oral care activities to keep your mouth healthy.